MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaDeviceManagementUserExperienceAnalyticBatteryHealthDevicePerformance.md

   \[BatteryAgeInDays \<Int32?\>\]: Estimated battery age.
 Unit in days.
 Valid values 0 to 2147483647
+  \[DeviceBatteriesDetails \<IMicrosoftGraphUserExperienceAnalyticsDeviceBatteryDetail\[\]\>\]: Properties (maxCapacity and cycleCount) related to all batteries of the device.
+    \[BatteryId \<String\>\]: Uniquely identifies the batteries in a single device.
+    \[FullBatteryDrainCount \<Int32?\>\]: Number of times the battery has been discharged an amount that equals 100% of its capacity, but not necessarily by discharging it from 100% to 0%.
+Valid values 0 to 2147483647
+    \[MaxCapacityPercentage \<Int32?\>\]: Ratio of current capacity and design capacity of the battery.
+Unit in percentage and values range from 0-100.
+Valid values 0 to 2147483647
   \[DeviceBatteryCount \<Int32?\>\]: Number of batteries in a user device.
 Valid values 1 to 2147483647
   \[DeviceBatteryHealthScore \<Int32?\>\]: A weighted average of a device's maximum capacity score and runtime estimate score.